-Surgery (removing the esophagus-an esophagectomy-and exploration of the regional lymph nodes) is a very aggressive procedure that is often not attempted on patients who are not in fairly good health.
-There are several different surgical procedures remove the esophagus however, generally the esophagus is removed either with the incision through the ribs and abdomen or the neck and abdomen.
+Surgery, including removing the esophagus (called an esophagectomy) is a very aggressive procedure that is often not attempted on patients who are not in fairly good health.
+There are several different surgical procedures to remove the esophagus, however, generally the esophagus is removed either using an incision through the ribs and abdomen or the neck and abdomen.
 When the esophagus is removed, the stomach is pulled up into the chest to keep the passageway for food intact.
 Not only is there a risk of infection and bleeding from the surgery itself, but the recovery period after surgery can be difficult.
-Additionally, there is the risk of a leak forming at the new connection that is formed between the stomach and the remaining portion of the esophagus (known as an anastamosis), which can then require further surgery and potentially lead to fatal complications.
+Additionally, there is the risk of a leak forming at the new connection that is formed between the stomach and the remaining portion of the esophagus (known as an anastamosis), which can then require further surgery and potentially lead to very serious complications.
 In advanced esophageal cancer, there is still a high failure rate with surgery alone.
 These failures occur both locally (in the region of the primary tumor or regional lymph nodes) or distantly (from metastatic spread of cancer through the bloodstream).
 Many studies have looked into adding chemotherapy and radiation therapy to esophagectomy to attempt to add to the cure rate.
 Though the results of these studies are somewhat mixed, it is thought that both radiation and chemotherapy add a benefit.
-Therefore, radiation therapy (for local tumor control) and chemotherapy (for distant control as well as to potentiate the effectiveness of radiation therapy) is almost always recommended either before or after the surgery.
+Therefore, radiation therapy (for local tumor control) and chemotherapy (for distant control as well as to improve the effectiveness of radiation therapy) is almost always recommended either before or after the surgery.

 Radiation therapy makes the use of high energy x-rays to kill cancer cells.
 It does this by damaging the DNA in tumor cells.
 Normal cells in our body can repair radiation damage much quicker than tumor cells, so while tumor cells are killed by radiation, many normal cells are not.
 This is the basis for the use of radiation therapy in cancer treatment.
 Radiation is delivered using large machines that produce the high energy x-rays.
 After radiation oncologists set up the radiation fields ("radiation fields" are the areas of the body that will be treated by radiation), treatment is begun.
 Radiation is given 5 days a week for approximately 5-7 weeks at a radiation treatment center.
 The treatment takes just a few minutes each day and is completely painless.
 It is designed to kill tumor cells in the area that is at risk to contain cancer cells, whether it is in the esophagus or the regional lymph nodes.
 Typical side effects mainly include a sore throat, skin irritation (resembling a sunburn), and fatigue.

-Chemotherapy is defined as drugs that are used to kill tumor cells.
-The large advantage in using chemotherapy is that, since it is a medicine, is travels throughout the entire body.
+Chemotherapy is defined as medications that are used to kill tumor cells.
+The large advantage in using chemotherapy is that it travels throughout the entire body.
 Hence, if some tumor cells have spread outside of what surgery or radiation can treat, they can potentially be killed by chemotherapy.
 The additional important benefit from chemotherapy in the treatment of esophageal cancer is that it works with radiation, resulting in more killing of cancer cells.
 Similar to radiation, some normal cells are damaged during treatment, resulting in side effects.
-The exact side effects depend on which type of chemotherapy is used, though fatigue, some nausea, skin chapping, and a decrease in blood counts can result from any chemotherapy.
+The exact side effects depend on which type of chemotherapy is used, though fatigue, some nausea, and a decrease in blood counts can result from commonly used chemotherapy agents.

 There is some debate as to the optimal order in which to deliver these treatments to the esophagus.
 Different institutions may vary the order in which they use these three modalities in the attempt to cure esophageal cancer.
-Many will use radiation therapy combined with chemotherapy pre-operatively.
-Combination platinum based chemotherapy is used; combinations include 5-FU and cisplatin (or oxaliplatin), carboplatinum and paclitaxel, and cisplatin and etoposide.
-The advantage of using chemo and radiation together is that it often results in the decrease in the amount of tumor that needs to be removed and is able to be given in a patient who has not already had to undergo an extensive procedure.
+Many will use radiation therapy combined with chemotherapy pre-operatively (prior to surgery).
+Combination platinum based chemotherapy (using several medications including one from the platinum family) is used; combinations include 5-FU and cisplatin (or oxaliplatin), carboplatin and paclitaxel, and cisplatin and etoposide.
+The advantage of using chemo and radiation together is that it often results in the decrease in the amount of tumor that needs to be removed and is able to be given to a patient who has not already had to undergo an extensive procedure.
 This allows for easier tolerance of the radiation and chemotherapy and also decreases the size of the radiation field required which reduces this toxicity from surgery.
 However, the toxicity from combining radiation with chemotherapy is worse than either alone.
 It is very important for the people to maintain their nutrition such that they can heal well in anticipation of surgery, which usually takes place around 4-8 weeks after chemoradiation.
 Surgery after chemotherapy and radiation appears to improve the local control further.
 However, some centers recommend post-operative treatment.
 The main advantage of this method is that surgery can be performed in an unirradiated field, allowing for a better surgical technique.
 Since the surgical removal of the entire tumor is the crucial step in therapy, this consideration often trumps any other.

 In some cases, the person is too sick to undergo surgery, or may choose not to undergo surgery.
 In these cases, a combined, concurrent use of chemotherapy with radiation therapy is usually employed.
 This method has been proven better than radiation alone, and some think it can reach cure rates comparable to surgery, however this is still being studied.
 The combined use of radiation therapy and chemotherapy has toxicities as well-mainly irritation of the esophagus making it extremely painful and hence difficult to swallow towards the end of treatment.
 Some people are too sick to tolerate combined treatment and are treated with radiation or chemotherapy alone.

-Alternatively, people can be treated with techniques to open the esophagus in the event that they are too sick to undergo radiation or chemotherapy.
+Alternatively, people can be treated with techniques to help alleviate the symptoms in the event that they are too sick to undergo radiation or chemotherapy.
 Advanced esophageal cancer that is incurable often leaves the patient with difficulty swallowing or unable to swallow at all.
-Chest pain and bleeding are other common symptoms that can require palliation.
-Radiation therapy is often used to achieve palliation, with varying success-especially with obstruction, though studies have reported palliation of the obstruction of swallowing in approximately 80% of patients.
-Actual mechanical stents can also be placed in this scenario or laser removal of tumor can be attempted.
-These can achieve symptom relief quicker, though they are invasive procedures with their own inherent risks and are also only temporary measures.
+Chest pain and bleeding are other common symptoms that can require palliation (treatment to relieve symptoms, not necessarily treat the cancer).
+Radiation therapy is often used to achieve palliation, with varying success-especially with obstruction, though studies have reported improvement in swallowing in approximately 80% of patients.
+Actual mechanical stents can be placed in this scenario, a “balloon” used to temporarily open the esophagus or laser removal of tumor can be attempted.
+These can achieve symptom relief quicker, though they have their risks and are only temporary measures.
 Hence, these are usually followed by radiation therapy.

 As different treatments may be effective in treating a patient's cancer, the more well-informed the better.
-Regardless of the treatment chosen, it is very important to work with the physicians involved as well as specialists (nutritionists, speech pathologists, etc.) to maximize chance of cure and function after treatment.
-Obviously the best treatment for cancer is prevention of ever developing cancer.
-By far, the best prevention is not smoking or immediate smoking and alcohol cessation.
+Regardless of the treatment chosen, it is very important to work with the oncology physicians involved as well as specialists (gastroenterologist, nutritionist, speech pathologist, etc.) to maximize chance of cure and function after treatment.

 Esophageal Cancer Awareness Association: Offers help and advice to patients, caregivers, survivors, family members affected by the disease.